-Of course, a new Moon at perigee isn’t very exciting to look at because in this phase, the Moon does not reflect the Sun’s light, so it is invisible to the naked eye.
+Of course, a new Moon at perigee isn’t very exciting to look at because in the new phase, the Moon does not reflect the Sun’s light, so it is invisible to the naked eye.
 So, understandably, full Supermoons get all the attention.

 Not All Supermoons Are Created Equal!

-The Internet is usually abuzz when there’s a supermoon, with many people speculating that extreme Supermoons can cause natural disasters such as earthquakes, volcanoes, and tsunamis.
-Some even blame earthquakes on supermoon events.
-But most astronomers dismiss this line of thinking, though, arguing that the 2,000-mile difference is minimal in the grand scheme of things — less than 1% of the Moon’s total distance from the Earth — and unlikely to cause much disruption on Earth, beyond the usual proxigean spring tide.
+The Internet is usually abuzz when there’s a Supermoon, with many people speculating that extreme Supermoons can cause natural disasters such as earthquakes, volcanoes, and tsunamis.
+But most astronomers dismiss this line of thinking, though, arguing that the 2,000-mile difference — less than 1% of the Moon’s total distance from the Earth — is minimal in the grand scheme of things and unlikely to cause much disruption on Earth, beyond the usual perigean spring tide.